aarron-lee/gpd-win-tricks/README.md

 You may encounter a bug where the screen is blank/black during the install process.
 Workaround is to plug in an external monitor while booting the installer, display via usb-c adapter should work fine too.

+Remember to loosen the hinge if it's really tight, a tight hinge can eventually lead to damaging your device.
+See [here](https://old.reddit.com/r/gpdwin/comments/bpv7dp/gpd_win2_how_to_loosen_your_hinge/) for instructions on loosening it (in case of dead link, mirror [here](./win2/tighten_hinge.md)).

 # Known bugs

 - gyro is borked on WM2